Shuffle Algebras and Non-Commutative Probability for Pairs of Faces: Lie theory of two-faced independences

-By taking the difference between $(f\prec g)(w)$ and $(g\succ f)(w)$, we finally find \eqref{eqn:formulaprelie}. \end{proof} \begin{proposition} The set $\shgrI$ is a monoid for the convolution product $\star$. \end{proposition} \begin{proof} The proof exploits the compatibility between the monoidal product $\overt$ and the semi-groupal product $\ominus$ exposed in \Cref{sec:bimonoid}.
-Following \Cref{def:morphismU}, we note that $\shgrI$ is a set of morphisms of $\ominus$-semigroups,
+\begin{Proposition} The set $\shgrI$ is a monoid for the convolution product $\star$. \end{Proposition} \begin{proof} The proof exploits the compatibility between the monoidal product $\overt$ and the semi-groupal product $\ominus$ exposed in Section~\ref{sec:bimonoid}.
+Following Definition~\ref{def:morphismU}, we note that $\shgrI$ is a set of morphisms of $\ominus$-semigroups,